 The last psychiatric emergency we’ll discuss deals with side effects to psychiatric medications.

 Note: For a listing of potential psychiatric side effects click HERE.
-If you are taking or plan to take psychiatric medications review the link above to familiarize yourself with common psychiatric side effects.
+If you are taking or plan to take psychiatric medications to review the link above to familiarize yourself with common psychiatric side effects.

 If you cannot reach your psychiatrist or your experiencing side effects after hours it’s important that you visit the nearest ER, NOT a psychiatric hospital.

 For chest pains, rapid heart rate, nonstop vomiting or difficulties breathing you want to either visit an ER or call 911.
-A psychiatric hospital is capable of treating psychiatric problems (depression, anxiety, suicidal thoughts), but medical problems like the ones mentioned earlier are medical issues than can only be treated at an ER.
+A psychiatric hospital is capable of treating psychiatric problems (depression, anxiety, suicidal thoughts), but medical problems like the ones mentioned earlier are medical issues that can only be treated at an ER.

 The easiest way to get help in a psychiatric emergency is if the patient is voluntary.